 Blair Castle stands as the focal point in a designed landscape of some 2,500 acres within a Highland estate.
-Hercules Garden is a walled enclosure of about nine acres recently restored to its original 18th-century design with landscaped ponds, a Chinese bridge, contemporary plantings, vegetables and an orchard of more than 100 fruit trees.
+Hercules Garden is a walled enclosure of about nine acres recently restored to its original 18th-century design with landscaped ponds, a Chinese bridge, contemporary plantings, and an orchard of more than 100 fruit trees.
 The glory of this garden in summer is the herbaceous border, which runs along the 275 yard south-facing wall.
-A delightful sculpture trail incorporates contemporary and 18th-century sculpture as well as eight new works, letter-carving on stone from the Memorial and Commemorative Arts charity’s 'Art and Memory Collection'.
+A delightful sculpture trail incorporates contemporary and 18th-century sculpture as well as eight new works, letter-carving on stone from the _Memorial and Commemorative Arts_ charity’s 'Art and Memory Collection'.
 Diana’s Grove is a magnificent stand of tall trees including grand fir, Douglas fir, larch and wellingtonia running along the Banvie Burn, with the 12th-century ruins of St Bride’s Church on the far bank.

 This is a fundraising event for the open garden charity Scotland’s Gardens Scheme which raises money for hundreds of local charities.

 The content of many of our web listings is provided by third party operators and not VisitScotland.
 VisitScotland accepts no responsibility for (1) any error or misrepresentation contained in third party listings, and (2) the contents of any external links within web listings ((1) and (2) together hereinafter referred to as the "Content").
 VisitScotland excludes all liability for loss or damage caused by any reliance placed on the Content.
 The Content is provided for your information only and is not endorsed by VisitScotland.